ZhimaoLin/ATAE-LSTM/README.md

 ### Run Multiple Instances

 If you want to experiment with different hyperparameters of the model, you can modify the PowerShell Script `run.ps1` and run it.
 It will pipe the results into a text file to the `result` folder.

+## Results

+The best overall accuracy comes from the following configurations:

+- Word embedding dimension: 25
+- Hidden dimension: 25
+- Batch size: 10
+- Epoch: 10

+The overall accuracy is 71.48%.